vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 803p.

-Madadir, water heated on gārhapatya Latydynpa-srauta-gūtra, 481, 1133. and used for making dough from
+Madadir, water heated on gārhapatya Latydynpa-srauta-sūtra, 481, 1133. and used for making dough from

 1145, 1168, 1169, 1182n, 1183, 1193, pounded grains, 1030.
 1195n, 1199n, 12070 &c.